Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training for Transformers

 \textbf{Loss function.} Given a dataset, the loss function is defined based on the ground truth label for each tuple, represented as $\underset{(P,H,L) \sim \mathbb{P}_{\text{train}}}{\mathbb{E}} -\log\mathbb{P}(L|P, H)$.
 A preliminary analysis indicated promising results with this loss formulation compared to next token prediction loss.

-\textbf{Positional Encoding. }In addition to the training data and loss function, recent work~\citep{sivareddy} has shown that the choice of positional encoding is important for generalizing a transformer to longer or complex inputs.
-Therefore, we experiment with different positional encoding to understand their impact on generalization in causal tasks: learnable (LPE)~\citep{gpt2}, sinusoidal (SPE)~\citep{vaswani2023attention}, rotary (RoPE) position encodings \citep{su2023roformerenhancedtransformerrotary}, and no positional encoding (NoPE)~\citep{sivareddy, haviv-etal-2022-transformer}.
+\textbf{Positional Encoding. }In addition to tokenization and loss function, recent work~\citep{sivareddy} shows that the choice of positional encoding is important for generalizing a transformer to longer or complex inputs.
+Therefore, we evaluate different positional encodings on their impact on generalization in causal tasks: learnable (LPE)~\citep{gpt2}, sinusoidal (SPE)~\citep{vaswani2023attention}, rotary (RoPE) position encodings \citep{su2023roformerenhancedtransformerrotary}, and no positional encoding (NoPE)~\citep{sivareddy, haviv-etal-2022-transformer}.
 See Appendix~\ref{sec:pe_gen} for details.

-\textbf{Finetuning.} Apart from training a transformer from scratch, we also fine-tune a pre-trained language model (Llama-3.1-8b-Instruct \citep{grattafiori2024llama3herdmodels}) on our axiomatic training data.
+\textbf{Finetuning.} Apart from training a transformer from scratch, we fine-tune a pre-trained language model (Llama-3-8b-Instruct \citep{grattafiori2024llama3herdmodels}) on our axiomatic training data.
+Finetuning a pretrained model like Llama, allows us to evaluate causal reasoning in a wider variety of contexts, leveraging its expansive vocabulary and the versatility provided by pretraining.
+While a model trained from scratch on axiomatic data is limited by its narrow vocabulary and structure, finetuning a pretrained model allows direct evaluation on benchmarks like Corr2Cause, which implicitly require the application of the target axioms, thus enabling us to stress test our framework in more diverse settings.
+Refer \ref{sec:corr2cause finetuned} for more details about the finetuning setup.